How are laws changing for asylum seekers?

 • Some immigrants have check-ins with ICE, and some do not.

 • The government has begun detaining more people during ICE check-ins.
+Learn more, including what you can do to prepare.

 • If possible, talk to a lawyer before you go to your next ICE check-in.
 Find legal help here